FlorianWilk/SPDR_1/README.md

   solutions for quite complicate problems such as SLAM (simultanous locating and mapping) - in our case using a 360° LIDAR (light/laser based range detection) and a wide angle camera.

-Building it
+## Building it

-### 1. Build up the Freenove Robot Kit.
+First of all, build up the Freenove Robot Kit.
 Calibrate it and start playing with it.
 This will take you some time.. :)
-### 2. Welcome back.
+..Welcome back.
 Now the custom part:

+### Arduino Mega - The Bodymovement-Controller

+While playing around you will have notived, that the bodymovements are nice but not very natural. and you cannot move/rotate the body while crawling around. that made me sad. we want to create a very natural-style creature which is able to move/rotate its body while moving around.
+So we need to modify the manufacturer's software-stack.
+The programs for Arduino Boards are commonly written in Arduino IDE / Processing Language, but the libraries it uses are written in c++.
+The standard-library here is FNQR, the Freenove Quaduped Robot Library.
+You will find the Libary-files in <Arduino-Dir>/libaries/FNQR.

+I am currently modifying this stack.
+You will find the files in the ARDUINO/ folder of this repository.
+Clone it and copy the SPDR_1 Folder in ARDUINO/ to your existing <Arduino-Dir>/Libaries folder, next to FNQR.

+Now open the SPDR_1.ino file in ARDUINO/ with the Arduino IDE.
+Connect your bot and upload it.

+Yay, our robot now has a "brain" for bodymovements.
+Now we need the "brain" to control all this and react on its environment.

+### Raspberry - Let's connect the stuff

 Download the ROSBots Raspberry Image and put it on the SD-Card.
 There are sooo many tutorials on how to do this, so i won't go into detail here.
 The Rosbots Image already has ROS and OpenCV installed, which is very useful.
 You'll know if you ever tried to install ROS and OpenCV on a Raspberry by yourself ;)